v1j4y/cmake-workshop/content/motivation.rst

 It contains everything we expect from a language:

 - variables
-- means to iterate through collections
+- means to iterate through collections: foreach
 - flow-control (if-statements)
 - options
 - command-line interface